-- Assist with routine equipment care and maintenance and inventory evaluation.
+- Learn to perform routine equipment care and maintenance and inventory evaluation.

-- Demonstrate computer skills appropriate for the position
+- Develop or demonstrate computer skills appropriate for the position.

-- Demonstrate effective written and spoken communication skills.
+- Develop or demonstrate effective written and verbal communication skills.

-- Adhere to sleep center policies related to quality assurance.
+- Adhere to sleep center policies and procedures.

 Education and/or Experience